Documentation

 Empty requiredScopes

 When a section has an empty requiredScopes ([]), the section is available for all Content Types.
-In the following example, the Navbar section is available to use in any Content Type because it has no required scopes:
+In the following example, the Navbar section is available for use in any Content Type because it has no required scopes:

 _10